raahulahlawat/Docker/Docker_Document.md

 A Docker feature that allows data to persist beyond the lifecycle of a container.
 Volumes are used for storing and sharing data between containers.

-* If you want to use docker volume to retreive you old container data then you use docker volume.
+* If you want to use docker volume to retrieve you old container data then you use docker volume.
 The data store in
 "Volumes": {
              "/var/lib/image_name": {}
 },
-  There are few steps how you can access your old container:
+  There are a few steps on how you can access your old container:

 ## Step 1 -
 ## Run a Container
 ```
-sudo docker container run -d --name mysql1 -e MYSQL_ALLOW_EMPTY_PASSWORD=true mysql
+sudo docker container run -d --name mysql1 -e MYSQL_ALLOW_EMPTY_PASSWORD=true MySQL
 ```
 ## Output

 >98eeb0b3707bed3dd7ee833576dfef248c7c9114bfc5b61ef2d18a13a2eb8c20

 ## Step 2 -
-## To know exists Docker Volume
+## To know the existing Docker Volume
 ```
 sudo docker volume ls
 ```